JuStRank: Benchmarking LLM Judges for System Ranking: Conclusion

 \section{Conclusion}

 In this work we conducted the first comprehensive evaluation of system ranking by LLM judges.
-We tested a wide array of judges, including reward models, as well as different realizations of generative LLMs, over a large collection of systems.
+We tested a wide array of judges, including reward models and different realizations of generative LLMs, over a large collection of systems.

 We collected system responses over a diverse set of instructions.
-The judges scored each response, and we compiled a ranking by aggregating the judgments over all the responses.
-Then, the quality of the judge's system ranking was compared to a human-based ranking, producing the \benchmark{} leaderboard.
+The judges scored each response, and we compiled a ranking by aggregating the judgments over all responses.
+Then, the quality of the judge's system ranking was compared to a human ranking, producing the \benchmark{} leaderboard.

 \benchmark{} allows users to pick judges that are better aligned with the goal of choosing between different models and configurations. \benchmark{} demonstrates that judge ranking abilities are not directly tied to LLM size or overall quality, and that some dedicated reward models are on par with leading LLM judges.
 Moreover, our analysis reveals emergent judge traits -- \emph{decisiveness} and \emph{bias} -- that are strongly correlated with their ranking ability.